 Where is Each Business Operating?

 The location is another important factor.
 There are more than two million small businesses in Australia – mostly local small businesses.
 Although consumers can access businesses nation-wide online, not all have a presence in more than one Australian state.
-For example, a local florist in Perth is unlikely to be bothered that a florist opened up in Bendigo with the same name.
+For example, a local florist in Perth is unlikely to care if a florist in Bendigo has opened under the same name.
 An online clothing store that ships Australia-wide, on the other hand, may have an issue with a retailer opening with the same name in Melbourne.

 How Long Has Each Business Been Trading?